withastro/astro/.changeset/smooth-singers-kiss.md

 "@astrojs/node": patch
 ---

-Modified node package to properly assign server.host option set to `true` to listen on all network interfaces.
+Fixes the `server.host` option to properly listen on all network interfaces when set to `true`